ycexiao/scikit-package/doc/source/pypi-release-guide.rst

 #.
 Proceed to the next section.

-Instructions for Project Owner for PyPI/GitHub release for the first time
+Instructions for project maintainer for PyPI/GitHub release for the first time
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. _release-instructions-project-owner:
+.. _release-instructions-project-maintainer:

 #.
 Review the release GitHub issue created in the previous step.